JHanek3/JHanek3/README.md

 <br />

-### Parting Words:

-- 💭 "Complain less, enjoy more." - Me
+💭 "Complain less, enjoy more."

 ---